AnthonyVadala/Bokagha.github.io/_posts/2018-11-05-Using Windows Steam Directory with Steam Proton.md

 Click *Ok* to confirm, then right click on your new library and click *Make Default Folder*.

-Click *Ok* again and Steam should prompt you to restart for the changes to take affect, click *Restart Now*.
+Click *Ok* again and Steam should prompt you to restart for the changes to take effect, click *Restart Now*.

 When Steam launches again it will start downloading small bits of information for every game in your library, depending on how many games and the specific games, it may take a bit to complete.